-A program in Agda consists of a number of declarations written in an \.agda file.
+A program in Agda consists of a number of declarations written in an .agda file.
 A declaration introduces a new identifier and gives its type and definition.
 It is possible to declare:

 - datatypes

 - record types (including coinductive records)

-- function definitions (including mixfix operators, abstract definitions, and opaque definitions)
+- function definitions (including mixfix operators and abstract definitions)

 - modules

 - local definitions let and where

 - postulates

 - variables

 - pattern-synonyms

 - precedence (fixity)

 - · pragmas, and

 - program options